landlab/landlab_teaching_tools/README.md

 The notebooks are primarily designed for use as homework assignments or laboratory assignments.
 However, they can be used to illustrate concepts on-the-fly in the classroom.

-The notebooks can be run locally by installing Landlab on your computer and downloading this repository onto your computer.
+The notebooks can be run locally by installing Landlab on your computer or they can be run remotely using Hydroshare.

 # To install Landlab and run locally: :octocat::computer: